1. How much does the pew edition of Lift Up Your Hearts cost and how do we order copies?

 *CDN price set at current exchange rate.

-For more information on the various editions available and how to order, go to the Order tab at the top of the page.
+For more information on the various editions available and how to order, go to the Buy tab at the top of the page.

 2. What about those of us who don’t use print books for worship?
 Is there a version for projection?

 YES!
 There are several digital options.
-Please see Versions under About.
+Please see the various versions under Buy.

 3. How much do the digital versions of LUYH cost?